danilovl/select-autocompleter-bundle/README.md

 #### 7.1 Redefine global route

-You can redefine global autocomleter route and add some extra route parameters.
+You can redefine the global autocompleter route and add some extra route parameters.

 ```yaml
 # config/config.yaml